 Men’s Soccer Takes #3 Syracuse in NCAA Second Round Sunday

-SYRACUSE, NY – For the first time in 100 years, the University of Pennsylvania men’s soccer team will face Syracuse on Sunday when the Quakers take on he #3 Orange in the second round of the NCAA Championship.
+PHILADELPHIA – For the first time in 100 years, the University of Pennsylvania men’s soccer team will face Syracuse on Sunday when the Quakers take on the #3 Orange in the second round of the NCAA Championship.

 PENN (13-2-2) vs. SYRACUSE (14-2-4)